-2 days ago, I started watching the Netflix series, Jamtara and I was surprised at how many educated and well-placed people become a victim of phishing so easily.
+A few days ago, I watched the Netflix series, Jamtara and I was surprised at how many educated and well-placed people become a victim of phishing so easily.
 They were sharing their debit card and bank details so easily without any hesitation when informed of a lottery win or warning of a blocked card.

 This, despite a sustained campaign by the banks and RBI to advise people to stay alert and not to share the card and bank account details, specially the OTP.